-Harold Pinter’s first play, The Room, features in a triple-bill directed by Pinter’s colleague and friend, Patrick Marber.
+Pinter Five sees Harold Pinter’s first play, The Room, feature in an exciting triple-bill, directed by Pinter’s colleague and friend, Patrick Marber.

-An all-too-familiar and frighteningly topical brand of English xenophobia runs through this darkly funny and unexpectedly odd play from 1957.
+An all-too-familiar and frighteningly topical brand of English xenophobia runs through The Room, a darkly funny and unexpectedly odd play from 1957.

-In the hilarious Victoria Station and the reflective Family Voices, isolated voices attempt to communicate, but can we ever truly express the depths of our feeling?
+This is followed by the hilarious Victoria Station and the reflective Family Voices, in which isolated voices attempt to communicate – but can we ever truly express the depths of our feeling?

 Pinter At The Pinter is a unique event featuring all twenty short plays written by the greatest British playwright of the 20th Century.
 They have never been performed together in a season of this kind.
-The twenty plays will be presented in repertoire by a company of world-class creatives, many of whom were Harold Pinter’s friends and collaborators.
+The twenty plays are being presented in repertoire by a company of world-class creatives, many of whom were Harold Pinter’s friends and collaborators.